 Definition - What does Singleton Pregnancy mean?

 A singleton pregnancy refers to a pregnancy with one fetus as opposed to twins/multiples.
-Singleton pregnancy results in fewer risks to the mother and fetus than pregnancies with multiples.
+A singleton pregnancy results in fewer risks to the mother and fetus than pregnancies with multiples.
 As such, singleton pregnancy is usually the goal of treatment for infertility.